Ousmanou-Ardo/simple_shell/README.md

 ## Environment
-Simple Shell was built and tested in the Ubuntu 14.04 LTS via Vagrant in VirtualBox and compiled with GCC version 4.8.4
+Simple Shell ,we building and testint it in the Ubuntu  and compiled with GCC

 ## Respository Contents
 Simple Shell files: